Ophiacodontidae

 Ophiacodontidae is an extinct family of early eupelycosaurs from the Carboniferous and Permian.
 Archaeothyris, and Clepsydrops were among the earliest ophiacodontids, appearing in the Late Carboniferous.
 Ophiacodontids are among the most basal synapsids, an offshoot of the lineage which includes therapsids and their descendants, the mammals.
-The group became extinct by the Middle Permian, replaced by anomodonts, theriodonts, and the diapsid reptiles.
+The group became extinct by the Kungurian or the Roadian, replaced by anomodonts, theriodonts, and the diapsid reptiles.

 Characteristics

 The lifestyle of ophiacodonts has long been controversial.
 Some studies suggested that they were semi-aquatic, and some even suggested a fairly aquatic lifestyle, but a recent study based on a quantitative inference model suggested that both Clepsydrops and Ophiacodon were terrestrial.
 Vertebral morphometric data also support, though ambiguously, a rather terrestrial lifestyle for Ophiacodon, which could reach a length of 3.6 m.

 Archaeothyris may also have been terrestrial, but no detailed study of its habitat has been performed so far.
 The earliest ophiacodontids resembled varanids in body proportions, while others were larger with elongated skulls and massive shoulder girdles, probably to provide muscle attachment to support the weight of the large head.